kennethachan/Lucidity/README.md

 ### **_Description_**

-#### For my Unit 2 project I propose to create a "lofi - anime" inspired productivity page.
-There has been a strong popularity in youtube livestreams featuring lofi hip hop/slowed and reverbed mixes with anime as the visual.
-Many people have used these playlists to help them study or work on tedious tasks.
-I wanted to bring this together and create a page that lets the user choose a GIF and music to create a relaxing/positive environment to be productive or decompress and write down whats on their mind.
+#### Lucidity is a "lofi anime" productivity app inspired from the popular Youtube 24/7 livestream "lofi hip hop radio - beats to relax/study to" as well as the "slowed and reverbed" mixes on Youtube and SoundCloud.
+These playlists and anime visuals have helped many people study, perform a tedious task or relax and clear their mind.
+This website brings these ideas together and creates a relaxing/positive environment to be productive or decompress.
+The website has (3) main features: a notepad where the user can add,edit and delete notes.
+A GIF image slider with preset GIFs and allows the user to add and delete new GIFs.
+A premade playlist lets the user select a playlist/track from SoundCloud.

 ---